cyberrumor/SwayEcosystem/README.md

 - python-pywal (for dynamic system theming)
 - grim (for screenshots)
 - intel-ucode (if you have an AMD processor, you'll have to manually edit RootSetup.sh, /boot/loader/entries/* , and ~/.config/waybar/config brightness module to implement the AMD alternatives.
-- light (supports a wide variety of backlight controllers, and picks the best one automatically)
 - neofetch (prints system info whenever you open a terminal, an obvious must-have)
 - fzf (not required if using bemenu for program launcher. bemenu is default)
 - pulseaudio (wonderful sound server, in case you like to listen to music, podcasts, or watch youtube or videos)